What is Schedule Sync in AOMEI Backupper?

 If “Run one time every day” is selected, then the sync task will run only once a day.

-In the Schedule "Advanced" Settings, you can tick "Run missed sync at the next system startup” so a missed sync will run at the next system startup if the PC is shut down before the scheduled sync time point.
+In the Schedule "Advanced" Settings, you can tick "Run the missing sync after starting computer next time” so a missed sync will run at the next system startup if the PC is shut down before the scheduled sync time point.

 Also, you can directly specify Windows Task Scheduler to perform this scheduled task.